gkossakowski/gkossakowski.github.io/content/posts/2020-08-17---Notes-from-The-Great-Influenza.md

 ## Microscope - a magnificent new tool

 The discussion of the state of biology and medicine included the device invented over 80 years before the 1918 pandemic - the microscope.
 The use of a microscope to probe the nature practiced in Europe but lagging behind in America is attributed to the Old Continent's edge in medicine.
-European biologists had the new capability to test in a lab setting theories of disease spread.
+European biologists acquired the new capability of testing theories of disease spread in a lab setting.
 A quote from Louis Pasteur captures the excitement at the time:

 > I'm on the edge of mysteries, and the veil is getting thinner and thinner.

 A microscope was pivotal to the development of the germ theory of the disease.
-Further probing of the theory would lead to creating a conceptual framework for confronting infectious diseases, including influenza.
+Further probing of the theory would lead to the creation a conceptual framework for confronting infectious diseases, including influenza.
 Public health, as a rigorous discipline, was born.

 It is interesting to me how a relatively simple instrument had such an outsized impact when you consider 2-hop consequences.
 Another quote from the book sums it up nicely: